 Legal and title:

-- Get certified deed copies, encumbrance searches, and cadastral maps.
+- Ensure your closing attorney certifies deed copies, conduct encumbrance surveys, and cadastral maps.

 Technical and environmental: